 ID has its roots in the field of learning.
 Learning- and educational professionals come from a different background and professional culture.
 They have key skills like developing content and designing curricula that fit perfectly within the academic and corporate educational systems.
 Or designing standardised e-learning courses effectively.
 This requires more analytical-, methodical and scientific skills and less artistic skills.
 As the name instructional design suggests, instructions play an important role.
 This dates back to the origin of ID in the army, where clear instructions are vital.
 These instructional principles enable teachers, trainers, and instructors to do their jobs and provide learners with clarity and structure.

 Instructional designers have a methodical approach to design.
-They tend to work with a clearly structured step by step process which is often linear.
+According to the ATD webiste an instructional designer applies a systematic methodology rooted in instructional theories and models.
+It works with a clearly structured step by step process which is often linear.
 Each step builds on the next and guides you towards creating a solid, well founded design.

 While the LXD process is also structured, it does provide more space to be creative and quickly come up with different ideas, designs and prototypes which can be improved through iteration.
 There is a level of unpredictability that designers love.
 You’re not sure what the end result is going to be.
 The creative and experimental process inspires and guides you towards finding the right shape or form.
 Like a sculptor turning a piece of stone into a sculpture or a painter turning a blank canvas into a painting.